China to keep investing in euro zone debt

 NOT A WHITE KNIGHT

-China, with $3.2 trillion worth foreign exchange reserves at hand, is seen as having the potential financial firepower to bail out some European governments.
+China, with $3.2 trillion (2.03 trillion pounds) worth foreign exchange reserves at hand, is seen as having the potential financial firepower to bail out some European governments.

 Analysts estimate that about a quarter of China's foreign reserves are held in euro-denominated assets.